SonghuaHu-UMD/songhuahu-umd.github.io/_pages/about.md

 Research Interests
 ======
 ### Big-data-driven human mobility modelling
-My PhD career focuses on building a big-data-driven travel demand modelling framework to model, predict, and simulate large-scale human movement aggregately and disaggregately, leveraging massive location-based services (LBS) data, integrating a set of statistical methods, deep learning technologies, and simulation tools.
+My PhD career focuses on building a big-data-driven travel demand modelling framework to model, predict, and simulate large-scale human movement aggregately and disaggregately, leveraging massive location-based services (LBS) data, integrating a set of statistical methods, deep learning models, simulation tools, and cloud-computing technologies.
 Specifically, I introduce a spatiotemporal graph neural network (STGNN) to model and predict PA/OD time-series matrices.
 I propose a temporal hierarchical transformer (THT) to learn and predict individual-level trips in future-year scenarios.
-I finally integrate the prediction with transport simulation tools to achieve a complete travel demand modelling process.
+I finally integrate the prediction with transport simulation tools like DTALite and MATSim to achieve a complete travel demand modelling process.

 ### Integrated modeling transport and epidemiology
 During the COVID-19 pandemic, I work on building integrated mathematical and statistical models to jointly examine relationships among human mobility, non-pharmaceutical interventions, and virus transmission, controlling for racial/ethnic, socioeconomic, demographic, occupation, and partisanship disparities.

 ### Smart cities and shared mobility